Home

 show off

-To display one's abilities or possessions in a way intended to impress others.
+To display something or someone proudly, often in a way designed to impress others.

 shrug off